 Exempt (Salary Paid) Employees

 For exempt employees, the minimum increment for reducing paid time off (vacation) balances is half days.
 Full-time exempt staff who are absent for 3.5 or more hours in a workday, but less than a whole day, must record 3.5 hours.
-Exempt employees who take off less than 3.5 hours are expected to make up the time such that the duties of the position are fully met.
+Full-time exempt employees who take off less than 3.5 hours are expected to make up the time such that the duties of the position are fully met.
 Part-time exempt employees who are absent for part of their regular workday must record absences using the same method.
 For example, a part-time exempt employee works 4 hours on Monday.
 If that employee is absent for more than 2 hours on Monday, but less than a whole day, the employee must record 2 hours.
 Part-time exempt employees who take off less than half of their scheduled time for that day are expected to make up the time such that the duties of the position are fully met.

 If an exempt employee is out of vacation time, RISD may not reduce pay for an exempt employee in increments less than whole days in accordance with the Fair Labor Standards Act (FLSA).
 When an exempt employee has exhausted available vacation (and personal) time and is absent from work for one or more whole days, pay should be reduced in whole day increments for those full day absences.
 The manager must contact their HR Partner if pay is to be reduced.